Chart Color Schemes

 Residential development activity is slightly higher than average within Noble Park when compared nationally

-Noble Park averaged approximately 132 new dwelling approvals per year based on AreaSearch analysis.
-Between FY-21 and FY-25, around 661 homes were approved, with an additional 51 approved in FY-26 so far.
-This averages to about 0.2 people moving into the area for each dwelling built over these years.
+Noble Park averaged around 132 new dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, an estimated 661 homes were approved, with a further 55 approved in FY-26 so far.
+Each year, approximately 0.2 people moved to the area for each dwelling built during these years.

 Frequently Asked Questions - Development